sallywuhoo/CIS9665-Tablet-Reviews/README.md

 ![downsampling1](https://github.com/sallywuhoo/CIS9665-Tablet-Reviews/assets/148400043/797f70e1-a19e-49be-bcc9-3a9d5f5e9caa)

 The data was heavily skewed, thus we needed to apply downsampling methods to our dataset.
-To do so, I utilized the resample() function from the Pandas library to balance the number of reviews for the Fire Tablet that recommends it and the number of reviews that do not recommend it.
+To do so, I utilized the resample() function from the Pandas library to balance the number of reviews for the Fire Tablet that recommend it and the number of reviews that do not recommend it.
 This evened out the imbalance and the final dataset our team used for the analysis is a 50% split between the 2 types of reviews with 626 reviews each.

 ![downsampling2](https://github.com/sallywuhoo/CIS9665-Tablet-Reviews/assets/148400043/7ed31255-bc66-452e-b681-d38eff074fe9)